BLOG

 JOINED OUR PORTFOLIO: 2022

 Justin Butts of Black Wind Farm is a chef, Navy veteran, and first-generation farmer working to reconnect people to food, land, and each other.
 Nestled in the rolling hills of upstate New York, Black Wind Farm is home to a small herd of Kunekune pigs, cattle, sheep, and goats.
-For Justin, animal welfare is paramount—from the way his livestock are raised to the reverence with which they are brought to the table.
+For Justin, animal welfare is paramount—from the way he raises his livestock to the reverence with which they are brought to the table.

-Through our Rooted in Regeneration Notes offering, Justin secured financing to purchase the land and begin establishing a permanent home for Black Wind Farm.
+When an opportunity to purchase an abandoned organic cattle farm in upstate NY arose through the Local Farms Fund, Justin stepped forward, and Iroquois Valley stepped in.
+With investor support from our Rooted in Regeneration Notes, Justin secured financing to purchase the farmland and establish a permanent home for Black Wind Farm.
 Traditional mortgage lending wasn’t an option for him as VA loans don’t support commercial farms, and conventional banks often require down payments beyond reach for new farmers—especially those raising livestock on large acreages.
 With the support of our impact-driven investors, Justin was able to turn his vision into reality.

 Justin stewards the land using rotational grazing and organic, regenerative practices, cultivating healthy animals, thriving pastures, and resilient ecosystems.
 Black Wind’s fields are rich with native forage that nourishes the animals while supporting pollinators and birds like the Eastern Phoebe, Common Yellowthroat, and Wilson’s Snipe.
 These interconnected efforts reflect his broader goal: to build a food system rooted in resilience, animal welfare, and a deeper connection between people and the land.
-Justin’s long-term vision is to farm full-time with on-site butchery and education programs that deepen the connection between food, land, and people.
+Justin’s long-term vision is to farm full-time with on-site butchery and education programs that deepen the connection between food, land, animals, and people.

 For Justin, farming is more than a livelihood—it’s a way to honor his roots, nourish his community, and remind us all that eating is an agricultural act, one that demands reverence and responsibility.